sosaysthecaptain/jsondb/README.md

 })
 ```
 `getObject` parameters:
-- id: single jsondb id to get
+- `id`: single jsondb id to get
-- ids: array of jsondb ids to get in batch operation, use instead of id.
+- `ids`: array of jsondb ids to get in batch operation, use instead of id.
 In this case, the method will return an array of objects
-- attributes: array of specific paths to get
+- `attributes`: array of specific paths to get
-- returnData: boolean, specify `true` to get the entire object
+- `returnData`: boolean, specify `true` to get the entire object
 - `includeID`: boolean, specify `true` to include the object id in the return
 - `user`, `permission`: as elsewhere